encoway/yarn-scripts-cache/README.md

-      "scriptName": "build",        <- Wrap around the script called "build" "inputIncludes": "**",        <- Consider all files when checking for changes "inputExcludes": "dist/**",   <- Except for those files located in the "dist" directory "outputIncludes": "dist/**"   <- Copy and restore all files in the "dist" directory }
+      "scriptName": "build",        <- Wrap around the script called "build" "inputIncludes": "**",        <- Consider all files when checking for changes "inputExcludes": "dist/**",   <- Except for those files located in the "dist" directory "outputIncludes": "dist/**",   <- Copy and restore all files in the "dist" directory "clearBeforeRestore": "dist"  <- Clear the "dist" directory before restoring from the cache }
   ]
 }